smartin015/makerhouse_network/README.md

 ## 2.2: Installing a distributed storage solution

-Now we can set up a distributed storage solution, so that we can host things on any of the pi's that can move freely between them without worring about which pi the data is on.

-We'll be using [Longhorn](https://rancher.com/products/longhorn), the recommended solution from Rancher.
+Now we can set up a distributed storage solution.
+Storage should be replicated just as with nodes in a cluster - in this way, no storage location is a single point of failure for the cluster.

+We'll be using [Longhorn](https://rancher.com/products/longhorn), the recommended solution from Rancher, which you can read more about [here](https://longhorn.io/).
+In addition to data redundancy, it abstracts away "where the data is stored" and lets us specify a size of storage to use as a persistent volume for any individual servce, regardless of which node it's hosted on.

 Follow the [installation guide](https://rancher.com/docs/k3s/latest/en/storage/) to set it up.
-See `core/longhorn.yaml` for the MakerHouse configured version.
+See `core/longhorn.yaml` for the MakerHouse configured version, which pins the specific config and version, and tells MetalLB to expose it on 192.168.0.4 (see the `loadBalancerIP` setting).

-_Note: this solution requires an arm64 architecture, NOT armhf/armv7l which is the default for Raspbian / Raspberry PI OS._
+_Note: this solution requires an arm64 architecture, NOT armhf/armv7l which is the default for Raspbian / Raspberry PI OS.
+If you followed the instructions for OS installation above, you should be OK._

-Be sure to set it as the default storage class, or else certain Helm charts will fail to provision their persistent volumes without specifying `storageClass` specifically:
+Be sure to set Longhorn as the default storage class, so that service configs without an explicit `storageClass` specified can automatically use it:

 ```
 kubectl patch storageclass longhorn -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
 ```

-The Longhorn UI is not exposed by default; you can expose it with [these instructions](https://longhorn.io/docs/1.0.0/deploy/accessing-the-ui/).
+(Optional) The Longhorn UI is not exposed by default; you can expose it with [these instructions](https://longhorn.io/docs/1.0.0/deploy/accessing-the-ui/).

-## 2.3: Setting up SSL certificate handling and dynamic DNS
+## (Optional) 2.3: Setting up SSL certificate handling and dynamic DNS

 Now we will set up SSL certificate handling, so that we can serve https pages without browsers complaining about "risky business".

 Dynamic DNS will also be configured so that an external DNS provider (in our case, Hover) can direct web traffic to our cluster using a domain name.

+If you do not want to set up external access, you can skip to the next section.

 ### Certificate Management

 The following instructions are based on [https://opensource.com/article/20/3/ssl-letsencrypt-k3s](https://opensource.com/article/20/3/ssl-letsencrypt-k3s), but with substitutions for arm64 packages (this tutorial assumes just "arm").

-Note that you will need to have ports 80 and 443 forwarded to whatever address is given by `kubectl get ingress`, which is what Traefik is configured to use in `/var/lib/rancher/k3s/server/manifests/traefik-customized.yaml` (See "Traefik configuration" above).
+Note that you will need to have ports 80 and 443 forwarded to whatever local IP address is given by `kubectl get ingress`, which is what Traefik is configured to use in `/var/lib/rancher/k3s/server/manifests/traefik-customized.yaml` (See "Traefik configuration" above).
+In the case of Makerhouse, this is `192.168.0.2`

 The first two instructions aren't needed if `core/cert-manager-arm.yaml` is correct for the setup: